davidalger/docker-images-php/README.md

 ## Archived Tags

-The following tags are no longer updated as they are for PHP versions which have reached EOL.
-Due to ImageMagick updates coinciding with the release of EL 7.8 the `*-pecl-imagick` extensions for these older versions will no longer build successfully on a current base image.
+The following tags are no longer updated as these versions of PHP have reached EOL.
 Versions of PHP 7.1 and prior have `mcrypt` installed rather than the `sodium` extension.

 * `7.1`, `7.1-loaders`, `7.1-fpm`, `7.1-fpm-loaders`
 * `7.0`, `7.0-loaders`, `7.0-fpm`, `7.0-fpm-loaders`